 Five-year overall survival improved by 30% for children with acute lymphoblastic leukaemia (ALL) who were treated at the Hospital General-Tijuana in Mexico, after implementation of a cross-border cancer treatment training and access program facilitated in partnership with Rady Children’s Hospital-San Diego and St. Jude Children’s Research Hospital.

-The research will be presented at the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting and is in press with JCO Global Oncology for publication on Saturday, June 3.
+The research was presented at the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting.

 Starting in 2012, Rady Children’s Hospital-San Diego and Hospital General-Tijuana launched an initiative aimed at improving childhood leukaemia survival and other clinical outcomes by sharing knowledge, expertise, and resources in the treatment of paediatric ALL at the Tijuana hospital.